atomicpages/pretty-checkbox-react/docs/docs/migration/migratig-1.x.md

 ## Render Prop

 Render prop (a.k.a child render function) has been removed from PCR 3.x.
 In practice the render prop approach was error-prone and often lead to error conditions and frustration.
 If you really require customization of the `.state` div, open an issue on github.

+## `data-testid`

+The default `data-testid` props like `pcr-wrapper` and `pcr-input` were removed in PCR 2.x.
+Add your own attribute for testing purposes :sunglasses:.
+Read more about how [props are forward here](/docs/main-concepts/components#everything-else).